 Looking at Ratings from the State & Federal Government

 It is useful to look at ratings provided by government agencies.
-The Federal Nursing Home Compare (NHC) and the Massachusetts Department of Public Health (DPH) MA Nursing Home Survey Performance Tool offer some nursing home rating options and other important data.
+The Federal Care Compare website and the Massachusetts Department of Public Health (DPH) MA Nursing Home Survey Performance Tool offer some nursing home rating options and other important data.

-Before taking the ratings as “gospel,” a brief summary and a few things to consider are below.
+Before taking the ratings as “gospel,” a brief summary of these resources and a few issues to consider are discussed below.

 Survey Interpretation Considerations

 Surveys measure whether the nursing home meets certain “minimum” standards.
 If a nursing home has no deficiencies, it means that it met the minimum standards at the time of the survey.
 It is important to realize that surveys and ratings do not identify nursing homes that give outstanding care.
 While reading the MA and Federal reports discussed below, keep in mind that the quality of a nursing home may get much better or much worse in a short period of time.
 These changes can occur when a nursing home’s administrator or ownership changes or when a nursing home’s finances suddenly change.

 Survey inspectors are only in the nursing home for a few days which means surveys only provide a “snapshot” of what the facility is like – and the “snapshot” is usually taken when the facility administration and staff know they are being observed.
 In addition, inspectors do not look at the care of all residents; they only look at a sample of residents.

 A Medicare/Medicaid facility is required by law to make the latest survey report available for examination in a place readily accessible to residents, their families and legal representatives of residents.
 The nursing home also must make available for the public for review, upon request: any surveys, certifications, and complaint investigations made during the 3 preceding years, and any plan of correction that the facility has put into effect.